Council of the Baltic Sea States: Observer States

-Director Generals of the CBSS
+Directors General of the CBSS Secretariat

 History

 The CBSS was established by the region's Foreign Ministers in Copenhagen in March 1992 as a response to the geopolitical changes that took place in the Baltic Sea region with the end of the Cold War.
 The CBSS founders were Hans-Dietrich Genscher, Uffe Ellemann-Jensen, Thorvald Stoltenberg, Lennart Meri, Jānis Jurkāns, Algirdas Saudargas, Henning Christophersen, Paavo Väyrynen, Andrei Kozyrev, Margaretha af Ugglas, and Krzysztof Skubiszewski.
 Since its founding, the CBSS has contributed to ensuring positive developments within the Baltic Sea region and has served as a driving force for multilateral cooperation.

 Since 1998 the CBSS has been served by a permanent international Secretariat that is located in Stockholm, Sweden and funded by the Member States.
 The highest institution of CBSS is the conference of foreign ministers, which convenes once per year.

-On 3 March 2022, a declaration from 11 members of the CBSS suspended Russia from the Council’s activities with immediate effect as a result of 2022 Russian invasion of Ukraine.
+On 3 March 2022, a declaration from 11 members of the CBSS suspended Russia from the Council's activities with immediate effect as a result of 2022 Russian invasion of Ukraine.
 Additionally, Belarus, with observer status, was suspended from participating in CBSS activities.

 Presidencies

-The Council Presidency rotates between the eleven Member States on an annual basis.
+The Council Presidency rotates between the ten Member States on an annual basis.
+The European Union does not hold the Presidency.
 Each Presidency lays down a set of specific priorities to guide the works of the Council for the Presidency year and lasts for one year from 1 July until 30 June.

 Structure

 Committee of Senior Officials

-The Committee of Senior Officials (CSO) consists of high-ranking representatives of the Ministries of Foreign Affairs of the 11 CBSS Member States as well as of a high-level representative of the European Union.
+The Committee of Senior Officials (CSO) consists of high-ranking representatives of the Ministries of Foreign Affairs of the ten CBSS Member States as well as of a high-level representative of the European Union.
 The CSO serves as the main discussion forum and decision-making body for matters related to the work of the Council between Ministerial Sessions.
 The CSO monitors, facilitates and aims to coordinate the work of all CBSS structures.

 The period chaired by each country rotates on an annual basis and follows the Council Presidency.
 The CSO Chairman is a representative, usually at ambassadorial level, appointed by the Ministry of Foreign Affairs of the country which holds the Council Presidency.

 A number of CBSS structures are operating under the auspices of the CSO.

 The CSO monitors the work of the Expert Groups and coordinates the work undertaken in the agreed three long-term priorities 'Regional Identity', 'Sustainable & Prosperous Region' and 'Safe & Secure Region'.